furagu/easy-gd/README.md

 ### The Library Design

-Easy-gd is build on top of [node-gd](https://www.npmjs.org/package/node-gd), which itself is a node.js wrapper of the popular [GD image manipulation library](http://libgd.bitbucket.org).
+The library is built on top of [node-gd](https://www.npmjs.org/package/node-gd), which itself is a node.js wrapper of the [GD image manipulation library](http://libgd.bitbucket.org).

-Easy-gd is designed to be a wrapper of the underlying node-gd, leaving all the functionality of node-gd intact. _TO BE CONTINUED_
+Easy-gd is designed to be a wrapper of the underlying node-gd, extending the functionality of node-gd with new features.
+This wrapping made in three aspects:

+1. All of the node-gd methods present in easy-gd.
+You can just replace ```require('node-gd')``` with ```require('easy-gd')``` and nothing breaks.
+2. gd.open() returns ordinary node-gd images (gd.Image descendants), so you can use your existing image processing methods if any.
+3. All the image objects returned by node-gd have extended methods like resize(), save() and so on.
+You can generate images with your existing code and save it with image.save() or resize with image.resize().

+_TO BE CONTINUED_

 ## License